heyudude/Brawl-Stars-Club-Tools/CONTRIBUTING.md

 - Suggest your change in the [community discord](https://discord.gg/K2UDCXU) and start writing code.
 - When finished, submit a pull request

-Crtools is a volunteer effort.
+bstools is a volunteer effort.
 We encourage you to pitch in!